 - Invitation to attend screening is sent

-- If gestational diabetes, they are sent for screening as soon as possible
+- If there is a history of pre-gestational diabetes (pre-existing diabetes before pregnancy), they are sent for screening as soon as possible

 Stage 2.
 Key steps in the screening pathway